First Class Vs. Business Class: What’s The Difference?

 What differentiates “real” first class from business class

-For a more detailed look at some of these products, check out all of my flight reviews, plus my posts about the best first class airlines, the best first class lounges, the best business class seats, etc.
+For a more detailed look at some of these products, check out all of my flight reviews, plus my posts about the best first class airlines, the best business class airlines, the best first class lounges, the best business class lounges, the best business class seats, etc.

 Below are what I consider to be the six biggest differences between “true” first class and business class, in no particular order (and again, there’s quite a bit of variance, so this is very broad).